 Thailand Capital Gains Personal Income Tax

-On 20 June 2012, Ministerial Regulation No 290 was issued, providing exemption from personal income tax for Thailand resident individuals deriving capital gains income from sales of shares on the ASEAN Stock Exchanges.
-This Tax Law Guide has been updated for this new exemption.
+On 20 June 2012, Ministerial Regulation No 290 was issued, providing exemption from tax for Thailand resident individuals deriving capital gains from sales of shares on the ASEAN Stock Exchanges.
+This Tax Insight has been updated for this new exemption.

 Thailand does not have specific capital gains tax legislation.
 Instead, capital gains income is dealt with under the general provisions of the income tax law, which prescribes capital gains income as a type of assessable income subject to personal income tax.
 But, as part of the Government’s promotion of share investments on the Thailand Stock Exchange, the Thai tax laws provide exemptions from personal income tax for sales of listed shares.

 A summary of Thai taxation of capital gains income derived by Thailand resident individuals is as follows: